Aerospace Engineering MSc

 An industrial placement is a good way to start off your career and to gain real world experience.
 It is a really good opportunity where you are able to gain an insight and knowledge of your field of interest.

-During the application process I also practised the psychometric tests that were available in the careers and employability website which helped me during the online test.
+During the application process I also practised the psychometric tests that were available in the careers and employability website.

 During my placement I will be completing two six-month placements.
-And currently I am undertaking my first placement, in which I am working with the Service Operations team of the company.
-So far I have been involved mainly in three projects:
+Currently I am undertaking my first placement, in which I am working with the Service Operations team of the company.
+So far, I have been involved in three projects:

-The main area is working as a team and making decisions and improvements as a team.
-The process is quite similar to the group projects that I completed during the course where we had to work as a group in order to achieve a certain goal.
+The main area is working as a team.
+The process is quite similar to the group projects that I completed during the course, where we had to work as a group in order to achieve a certain goal.

-Personally, since this was my first work experience in industry, it was about understanding how a company works which would help me during my future employment.
+Personally, since this was my first work experience in industry, it was about understanding how a company works.

 The other important benefit that I obtained was building my network within the company – which I realised is quite important as it generally helps you and makes your work a lot easier.

 Being appreciated for the work I do makes me believe in myself and it has helped me to improve in self-confidence.
 And I've had the opportunity of delivering a few presentations so far.
-I could see a major improvement in my presentation skills, which my managers have commented, which will be beneficial in the future.
+I can see a major improvement in my presentation skills, which my managers have commented will be beneficial in the future.

-Other benefits would be that you get to work on actual projects which has an impact on the company and the world.
+You get to work on actual projects which have an impact on the company and the world.
 It makes your work important and not just simulated/ training projects.

 Also, you gain skills specific to your industry of choice as well as the employability skills required for real-life work.